 1. Individual Mandate

-Minimum essential coverage includes coverage under government sponsored programs (e.g. Medicare, Medicaid), an eligible employer-sponsored plan, health plan offered in the individual market, grandfathered health plans, and certain other coverage, such as state health benefits risk pool.
+Minimum essential coverage includes coverage under government sponsored programs (e.g. Medicare, Medicaid), an eligible employer-sponsored plan, or a health plan offered in the individual market.

 2. Employer Mandate for Applicable Large Employers